 - 1.1 This Memorandum of Understanding outlines the key roles and responsibilities of the main parties involved in the development of a Neighbourhood Plan for the parish of Example.
-In doing so it confirms the willingness of all parties to work positively together and sets out the protocols and parameters by which the neighbourhood plan will be prepared. - 1.2 The parties are: Example Parish Council (EPC), Example Neighbourhood Steering Group (ENSG) and the South Downs National Park Authority (SDNPA). - 1.3 The neighbourhood plan will be produced for the designated neighbourhood area of Example as defined by the map in Annex I. The neighbourhood area is wholly / partly within the SDNP and the main centre of population is within the National Park.
+In doing so it confirms the willingness of all parties to work positively together and sets out the protocols and parameters by which the neighbourhood plan will be prepared. - 1.2 The parties are: Example Parish Council (EPC), Example Neighbourhood Steering Group (ENSG) and the South Downs National Park Authority (SDNPA).
+(Note: Example Parish Council have delegated the production of the neighbourhood plan to Example Neighbourhood Plan Steering Group (ENSG).
+See Appendix 2 for ENSG Terms of Reference.) - 1.3 The neighbourhood plan will be produced for the designated neighbourhood area of Example as defined by the map in Annex I. The neighbourhood area is wholly / partly within the SDNP and the main centre of population is within the National Park.
 Therefore, SDNPA is the lead authority for neighbourhood planning for Example Parish Council. - 1.4 The parties will work in cooperation to prepare a planning document for the local community that is suitable for adoption as a Neighbourhood (Development) Plan.
 Work on the plan and evidence produced for it could also contribute to future development plan documents and / or the Local Plan produced by SDNPA.